LAStools/LAStools/bin/lasinfo_README.md

 be suppressed with '-quiet' or changed to '-stdout'.
-To write to a particular file use '-o output.txt' or '-otxt' which stores the lasinfo report to "lidar.txt" assuming the file has the name "lidar.las".
+To write to a particular file use '-o output.txt' or '-otxt' which stores the lasinfo report to "lidar.txt" assuming the file has the name "lidar.laz".
 With the option '-odix _info' you change the name to "lidar_info.txt" and with '-odir E:\reports' you choose a particular directory.
 These options are especially useful in batch mode such as: